 It’s Not Easy

-It was just yesterday that my therapist said that she wanted me to start a higher level of care because it was obvious that I was struggling.
-We made a plan that satisfied everyone, I went on with my day and I didn’t think anything of it until the program director called me into my therapist’s office.
+I was struggling so much that my therapist wanted me to start a higher level of care.
+We made a plan that satisfied everyone.
+I went on with my day and I didn’t think anything of it until the program director called me into my therapist’s office.

 “I just want to prepare you for this.
 This isn’t going to be an easy conversation.”
 A million thoughts went through my mind.